b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 Once you have all DCS Export Scripts and DCS Interface running, just upload the profile and off you go...

 What's new in this version:
-PCN fully made compatible with updates of version 2.7 and cleaned up to be prettier and more like the actual display PCA corrected to work with 2.7
-Engine needle (%age) now displayed as actual percentage instead of floating point number (and made white) Added the jettison / selective jettison functions
+- updated icons with some borrowed from Ikarus
+- added RWR menu
+- added GEAR lights menu
+- improved PCN

 What works:
-Master Arm / PCA / PPA
+Gear lights / FBW switch
+VTH display and selected switches
+RWR lights and associated switches
+Jettison selective / Emergency
 Autopilot (basic functions)
 Fuel Flow and Afterburner indicators master caution indicator
-Radio frequency display / setting (except for UHF)
-PCN / INS (basic functions to enable you to align when on the ground) TACAN frequency setting
+UHF / VHF radio => caution UHF radio selector not 100% effective PCN / INS (basic functions to enable you to align when on the ground) PSM => caution channel 10 tacan selector and decimal switch VOR/ILS not fully functional Engine management + startup test switches (FBW + AP) Caution / Warning Lights
-Engine management
-Caution / Warning Lights
-External lights
-VTH panel
-Radar (base functions)
+External lights + internal lights (with pre-select intensity) Radar (base functions)

-What does not work well : VOR/ILS frequency setting Radio UHF frequency setting
+What does not work well : VOR/ILS frequency setting / Tacan channel 10 selector / Radio UHF frequency setting

-What is to be implemented next
-ECM / countermeasures
-internal lights

 Please let me know any issue/bug you encounter and what you'd really want to have

-M-2000 icon from Togg (currently linked to a menu profile... so you can switch to whatever you want)
+M-2000 icon from Togg (currently linked to a menu profile... so you can switch to whatever you want) some icons borrowed from Ikarus => https://github.com/H-J-P/Ikarus